 - Queensland Civil and Administrative Tribunal (QCAT) hearings.

 Due to the growing demand for advocacy since the introduction of the NDIS in 2016, we have had to introduce a more formal and structured process of handing the vast number of referrals we receive.
 This system has been streamlined over the past few years and has been approved by our accreditation auditors.

-All requests for advocacy are handled through a Intake process that takes into account a number of factors.
-The Intake process is undertaken by our dedicated Advocate\Intake Officer who access all referrals and is our first point of call for all general enquiries.
+All requests for services are handled through a Intake process that takes into account a number of factors.
+The Intake process is undertaken by our dedicated Advocate\Intake Officer who access all requests and is our first point of call for all general enquiries.

-Referrals must be submitted using our Referral Form and this is available in a number of ways:
+Requests must be submitted using our Service Request Form and this is available in a number of ways: